About the Chorus

 The chorus is a safe, welcoming community where women of varying ages, backgrounds, and musical experience can experience the joy of music while connecting with each other artistically, spiritually, and socially.
 Many have found this connection to be a resource of support during times of stress, both personal and in the world, and always a source of fun and friendships.

-Community is also established through chorus potlucks, end of season parties and our "Anything Goes" workshops where chorus members host a "how to" event for fellow choristas.
+Community is also established through chorus potlucks, end of season parties and occasional fundraisesrs that allow chorus members to bond outside of rehearsals.

 For many members, participation in BWC is a way of taking care of themselves.
 Chorus rehearsals are a structured time apart form the demands of ordinary life.
 Singing provides a creative experience that many describe as meditative or spiritual.